FHA Work History Guidelines And Rules On Job Gaps

 - Those lenders who did not abide by FHA guidelines will not be insured

-- FHA guidelines has strict lending guidelines when it comes to FHA mortgage applicant and mortgage lenders need to follow the employment history guidelines in order for the mortgage to be insurable.
+- Lenders need to follow the employment history guidelines in order for the mortgage to be insurable

 FHA Work History Guidelines Explained

 FHA Work History Guidelines with regards to employment history states that home loan applicant needs an employment history of two years.